-The University of Connecticut receives over 36,000 undergraduate applications for a limited number of spaces.
-Each application is reviewed carefully and is given maximum consideration.
+The University of Connecticut receives over 37,000 undergraduate applications for a limited number of spaces.
+Each application is reviewed carefully through our holistic review process and is given maximum consideration.
 Admission to UConn is competitive.
 UConn does not reserve space in the incoming class for appealed admission decisions.
 If you wish to appeal your admission decision, the appeal must represent significant new academic information that was not present at the time of application review.
 This information should validate the application as stronger than when originally reviewed.
 Newly acquired awards or an increase in activities will not be considered for a decision reversal.

 Examples of accepted supporting documentation representing significant new academic information that was not present at the time of application review are as follows: